TIMBER & INK

 A working philosophy of AI for the ordinary life.

-Why the technology is to be handled with care.
+Why the technology should be handled with care.
 What it gives back.
 What it costs.
 What kind of user to become — before you ever set up a workspace or write a prompt.

 Read the essay Download as PDF